 It also includes the highly acclaimed Sutton Bonington Campus of the University of Nottingham, the faculty of agriculture, food sciences and vetinerary sciences where there are around 1800 students thus doubling the village population during term time.Sutton Bonington Parish Council provides local services.
 We strive to make Sutton Bonington a better place to live, work and play.
 Our website includes a wealth of information about how we conduct business and what we do.
 Use the search or browse the site to find whatever you are looking for.
 If you can't find the information you require then please contact us.

-A meeting of the parish council will take place on Monday 5th July at 7.00 PM in the village hall.
-Please note that due to covid restriction social distancing measures will be in place.
+A meeting of the parish council will take place on Monday 6th December at 7.00 PM in the village hall.
+All members of the parish are welcome to attend.

 Posted: Wed, 01 Dec 2021 21:34 by Helen Chadwick

 The Joint Health and Wellbeing Strategy is Nottinghamshire's plan for improving the health and wellbeing of our residents, and for reducing health inequalities.
 We are now developing a new Health and Wellbeing Strategy for 2022 to 2026 for Nottinghamshire and want to hear from you on what matters to you and your health and wellbeing.
 You can give us your views by attending a free roadshow event held in Rushcliffe at Rushcliffe Arena on Monday 29thNovember 3.30pm – 4.30pm (Please sign up for free here), or you can feedback by completing the survey below.
 More »

 The event will have measures in place to reduce the risk from covid-19 pandemic, and there are also virtual events taking place so everyone has the opportunity to get involved.
 You can find out more on the range of engagement events planned by visiting our webpage: Health and Wellbeing Strategy Engagement | Nottinghamshire County Council